craftcms/docs/docs/5.x/reference/controller-actions.md

 description: Craft has a powerful and secure HTTP API for interacting with accounts, content, and other features from your front-end.
 sidebarDepth: 2
 related:
+  - uri: ../development/forms.md
+    label: Working with Forms in Craft
   - uri: https://craftcms.com/knowledge-base/front-end-user-accounts
     label: Supporting Public Registration
   - uri: https://www.yiiframework.com/doc/guide/2.0/en/structure-controllers